a-hammer/uerscripts/HackerNews_ShowAllComments/Readme.md

 ## Hacker News - Show All Comments

-On a comment detail page, adds a link back to the whole Hacker News thread.
+On comment detail pages, adds a link back to the whole Hacker News thread.

----

-When on a comment detail page on Hacker News, there is no way to get back to all other comments in the thread.
-You can only reach the immediate parent.
-This is especially clunky if you land on a deep comment from a Google search and want to see the remaining thread.
+On Hacker News, there is no easy way to get back to the remaining thread from a comment page.
+This can be clunky if you land on a deep comment (e.g. from a Google search) and want to see all other comments.

-Note: It might take a second or two for the link to appear (the script has to traverse all parent comment pages itself).

 🚀 **[Install userscript](https://github.com/arthurhammer/userscripts/raw/master/HackerNews_ShowAllComments/hackernews_show-all-comments.user.js)**.